-If you decide to Melee, you have the following options: (A)ttack -- First four party members only use equipped hand weapons or bare hands
+If you decide to Melee, you have the following options:

+(A)ttack - First four party members only use equipped hand weapons or bare hands.

-(P)arty attack -- Attack a member in the party
+(P)arty attack - Attack a member in the party.

-(D)efend -- Defend from monster's attacks at improved rating
+(D)efend - Defend from monster's attacks.
+Increases your chances of avoiding damage from a monster attack.

-(C)ast spell -- Magicusers can attempt to cast a spell
+(C)ast spell - Magic-users can attempt to cast a spell.

-(U)se Item -- Use an item from inventory
+(U)se Item - Use an item from inventory.

-(B)ard Song -- Bards only can sing a bard song
+(B)ard Song - Only bards can sing a bard song.

-(H)ide in shadows -thieves only can attempt to hide from combat and possible achieve a critical hit.
+(H)ide in shadows - Only thieves can attempt to hide from combat and possibly achieve a critical hit.